Here I’m presenting my unbiased SiteGround web hosting review.

 However, when your site starts using more resources, you have to upgrade to the higher level to keep your site running continuously and avoid random downtimes.

 You can also consult with the SiteGround team about the different plans and they will suggest you the best one suited for your requirements and according to the estimated traffic.

 For the mid-size websites that need a stable and reliable web hosting and don’t really need a VPS plan, SiteGround’s shared hosting provides more features and flexibility at a cheaper price than those some of the expensive managed web hosts like WP Engine and Flywheel.

 SiteGround offers a lot of features required for a basic as well as a growing site at a very affordable price.

-For beginner websites, SiteGround offers free site migration (GrowBig and GoGeek plans), custom control panel with intuitive UI, automatic backups, and a free site builder.
+SiteGround offers a free automated site migration custom control panel with intuitive UI, automatic backups, and a free site builder.

 None of the features mentioned here really stand out, but they do keep SiteGround ahead of many popular web hosting brands.

 For Shared hosting, it provides a standard feature set like SSD storage, unmetered bandwidth, unlimited database, and free email accounts, and if you are more technically biased, then Nginx servers, PHP7, and HTTP/2 are a few things can grab your attention.